RolfLobo/toon/README.md

 Think of it as a translation layer: use JSON programmatically, and encode it as TOON for LLM input.

 > [!TIP]
-> TOON is production-ready, but also an idea in progress.
+> The TOON format is stable, but also an idea in progress.
 Nothing's set in stone – help shape where it goes by contributing to the [spec](https://github.com/toon-format/spec) or sharing feedback.

 ## Table of Contents